The Four C Model of Creativity

 If we are not celebrating and nurturing creativity in students, it could have a negative impact for the whole world, depriving us of new ideas or inventions.
 As Dr. Kaufman points out, “Now, more than ever, creativity is essential.
 We need to have these innovative ideas.
 We need to enable cooperation and communication, and the sharing of these creative ideas.
 Once we start limiting creativity, we start limiting everything.”

-If you are interested in online learning and considering an online master’s in education, consider The Richard W. Riley College of Education and Leadership at Walden University.
+If you are interested in online learning and considering an online master’s in education, consider The Richard W. Riley College of Education and Human Sciences at Walden University.
 Walden University offers a number of programs for teachers at the bachelor’s, master’s, and doctoral levels and is accredited by the National Council for Accreditation of Teacher Education (NCATE).

 Dr. James C. Kaufman is a contributing course content expert for Canter®, a Walden University educational partner.
 He is also an associate professor of psychology and director of the Learning Research Institute at California State University, San Bernardino.